 - a.
-Although some studies did not blind participants or investigators, this is unlikely to affect the mortality outcome - b.
-95% CI includes benefits as well as harms - c.
-Some studies lacked blinding and due to the mechanism of tocilizumab (reduction in CRP levels), unblinding likely occurred in the blinded studies.
+Although some studies did not blind participants or investigators, this is unlikely to affect the mortality outcome. - b.
+95% CI includes benefits as well as harms. - c.
+Some studies lacked blinding and due to the mechanism of tocilizumab (reduction in inflammatory marker), unblinding likely occurred in the blinded studies. - d.
+Definition of clinical deterioration varied, with all studies including need for ventilation and death, but other studies included need for ICU admission (2 studies) or PaO2/FiO2 ratio of less than 150 mmHg (1 study). - e.

-- e.
-Less than 300 events; in addition, sensitivity analysis showed that excluding Rosas would change the estimate to RR 0.76 (0.56 to 1.02) thus demonstrating fragility - f.
 The 95% CI includes both potential for harm as well as benefit; Few events reported do not meet the optimal information size and suggest fragility in the estimate.